jeftegoes/AwsOverview/AWS Lambda.md

 - Grants the Lambda function permissions to AWS services / resources.
 - Sample managed policies for Lambda:
-  - AWSLambdaBasicExecutionRole - Upload logs to CloudWatch.
+  - `AWSLambdaBasicExecutionRole` - Upload logs to CloudWatch.
-  - AWSLambdaKinesisExecutionRole - Read from Kinesis.
+  - `AWSLambdaKinesisExecutionRole` - Read from Kinesis.
-  - AWSLambdaDynamoDBExecutionRole - Read from DynamoDB Streams.
+  - `AWSLambdaDynamoDBExecutionRole` - Read from DynamoDB Streams.
-  - AWSLambdaSQSQueueExecutionRole - Read from SQS.
+  - `AWSLambdaSQSQueueExecutionRole` - Read from SQS.
-  - AWSLambdaVPCAccessExecutionRole - Deploy Lambda function in VPC.
+  - `AWSLambdaVPCAccessExecutionRole` - Deploy Lambda function in VPC.
-  - AWSXRayDaemonWriteAccess - Upload trace data to X-Ray.
+  - `AWSXRayDaemonWriteAccess` - Upload trace data to X-Ray.
-- When you use an event source mapping to invoke your function, Lambda uses the execution role to read event data.
+- **When you use an event source mapping to invoke your function, Lambda uses the execution role to read event data.**
-- Best practice: create one Lambda Execution Role per function.
+- Best practice: Create one Lambda Execution Role per function.

 ## 13.1.
 Lambda Resource Based Policies